Email deliverability is one of the most important aspects of email marketing, but it’s also one of the most commonly overlooked.

 1- Keep your email short and sweet

-No one likes to read a long email, so make sure to keep your email content short and sweet.
+No one likes to read long emails, so make sure to keep your email content short and sweet.
 Get to the point quickly and be concise in your writing.

 It’s also a good idea to include images in your email content as they can help break up the text and make your email more visually appealing.